-Responsibilities of the Financial Statements Review Committee (hereinafter: the "Committee") in its work prior to the approval of the financial statements Correct Incorrect 25.
-A. Specify the period of time (in days) established by the Board of Directors as a reasonable period for submitting the committee's recommendations in advance of the Board of Directors' discussions regarding the approval of the Financial Statements: 3 days for the annual reports and 2 days for the quarterly reports.
-Actual number of days that passed from the date when the recommendations were passed to the Board of Directors until the date of the Board of Directors' discussion regarding the approval of the financial statements: Q1 report (2017): 6 days Q2 report: 7 days Q3 report: 7 days Annual Report: 7 days 25.
-C. Number of days that passed from the date when the draft financial statements were submitted to the directors until the date of the Board of Directors' discussion regarding the approval of the Financial Statements: Q1 report (2017): 8 days Q2 report: 10 days Q3 report: 9 days Annual Report: 9 days The Corporation's auditor participated in all meetings of the committee and the Board of Directors which involved a discussion of the Corporation's financial statements, which refer to the periods which are included in the reporting year.
-If your answer is "Incorrect, note his participation rate: 27.
-During the entire reporting year until the publication of the annual report, the Committee met all of the conditions listed below: $\sqrt{}$ A. The number of members will not be less than three (on the said date of the Committee discussion and approval of statements).
-All of the conditions set forth in section 115(b) and (c) of the Companies Law (concerning the √ tenure of Audit Committee members) were fulfilled.
-C. The Chairman of the Committee is an outside director.
+Correct Incorrect 25.
+A. Specify the period of time (in days) established by the Board of Directors as a reasonable period for submitting the committee's recommendations in advance of the Board of Directors' discussions regarding the approval of the Financial Statements: 3 days for the annual reports and 2 days for the quarterly reports. В. Actual number of days that passed from the date when the recommendations were passed to the Board of Directors until the date of the Board of Directors' discussion regarding the approval of the financial statements: Q1 report (2017): 6 days Q2 report: 7 days Q3 report: 7 days Annual Report: 7 days 25.
+C. Number of days that passed from the date when the draft financial statements were submitted to the directors until the date of the Board of Directors' discussion regarding the approval of the Financial Statements: Q1 report (2017): 8 days Q2 report: 10 days Q3 report: 9 days Annual Report: 9 days 26. whic Corporation's auditor participated in all meetings of the committee and the Board of Directors in involved a discussion of the Corporation's financial statements, which refer to the periods which ncluded in the reporting year. lf yo ur answer is "Incorrect, note his participation rate: 27. ing the entire reporting year until the publication of the annual report, the Committee met all of conditions listed below: А. The number of members will not be less than three (on the said date of the Committee discussion and approval of statements). $\checkmark$ В. All of the conditions set forth in section 115(b) and (c) of the Companies Law (concerning the tenure of Audit Committee members) were fulfilled. $\checkmark$ C. The Chairman of the Committee is an outside director.
 D. All of its members are directors and the majority of its members are independent directors.
-All of its members have the ability to read and understand financial statements, and at least one of the independent directors has accounting and financial expertise.

-directors, including at least one outside director.
+E. All of its members have the ability to read and understand financial statements, and at least one of the independent directors has accounting and financial expertise. $\checkmark$ F. The Committee members submitted a declaration prior to their appointment. $\checkmark$ G. The legal quorum required for discussion and for the passing of resolutions in the Committee is a majority of its members, provided that the majority of those present are independent directors, including at least one outside director.